alongott15/RephrasingProject/README.md

-# RephrasingProject
-Of course.
-Here is a `README.md` file for your project, incorporating an overview, results analysis, and key points from the research paper.

-***

 # Semantic Coverage Relationship Modeling

 [cite_start]This project implements the framework described in the paper "Same, More, or Different?
 Classifying Semantic Coverage with Generative and Discriminative Models"[cite: 1].
 It provides a comprehensive pipeline for generating a synthetic dataset to study Semantic Coverage Relationships (SCR), evaluating various Large Language Models (LLMs) on a controlled rephrasing task, and training classifiers to identify these relationships.